A new combined campus for Lincolnshire Fire, Police and Ambulance services

 Our team in the Midlands created a new cutting edge blue light campus for Lincolnshire.

-Procured under Scape Group’s National Construction framework, the new facility brings together Lincolnshire’s fire and rescue services, police force and ambulance service under one roof in a bright and modern facility in Lincoln.
-It is a key element of the council plan which will also see us demolish the current Lincolnshire Fire and Rescue HQ on South Park Avenue to make way for the new combined facility.
+Procured under Scape Group’s National Construction framework, the new facility brings together Lincolnshire’s fire and rescue services, police force and ambulance service under one roof in a bright and modern facility in Lincoln – the first tri-service facility of its kind in the UK.

 State of the art facility